|

 - If you don't know which transformer to use, I would like to refer you to the KM84 circuit description, the link to which is listed under references.
 Don’t ask me which one sounds best: I have only used the ASTDS T-8 and I’m happy with it.

-- The BOM contains a mix of multiple manufacturers of SMT resistors, you can use any manufacturer of Thick-film resistors that Mouser or Digikey offers, as long as you keep the same value and tolerance.
+- The BOM contains a mix of multiple manufacturers of SMT resistors.
+You can use any manufacturer of Thick-film resistors that Mouser or Digikey offers, as long as you keep the same value and tolerance.
 There is absolutely no point in using precision Thin-Film resistors.
-Do not expect better sound reproduction or less noise from this.
+Do not expect a better sound quality or less noise from such resistors.
 The low noise of Thin-Film resistors only applies to the so-called excess noise, or 1/f noise, which only occurs at very low frequencies, to which our hearing has a very low sensitivity.
 The thermal (Johnson) noise is the same for all resistors.
 Only for R9 and R10, you’ll want to use precision 0.1% resistors, but they are also available as Thick-Film.
 Alternatively, from a batch of 2k2 1% resistors, select a pair of resistors that match within 0.1% for the best CMRR (i.e. best mains hum rejection).

 - The same goes for the capacitors: you can use other brands, as long as you follow the Description when selecting the components.
 For capacitors in the audio path, you want to use C0G/NP0 ceramic capacitors, film, or good-quality electrolytic capacitors.
 I have no reason to believe that special audio capacitors lead to better sound quality, other than the placebo effect.
 But everyone has their own opinion on this, and if you think that other types than those listed give a better result, feel free to experiment with them.